csorianot/godmc_wiki/Check-data.md

 We have created a script which will check the data you have deposited and the `config` file parameters to make sure it all looks as expected.
 It checks:
- - necessary R libraries are present
+ - Necessary R libraries are present
- - creates a list of IDs that are in common between the different data sources
+ - Creates a list of IDs that are in common between the different data sources
- - a number of graphs to visualise the raw data.
+ - A number of graphs to visualise the raw data.

 To run: